 Help to Make a Home More Dementia Friendly

-How to turn a house into a dementia friendly home
+Learn how to turn a house into a dementia friendly home.

 One way that you can help an individual that has dementia live independently in their home is to help make their house a dementia friendly home for them.

 This means that their house is easy to navigate, safe to enjoy a full life and be as safe and comfortable as possible.
 You do this by making their house a dementia friendly home.

 Products & ideas for making a home dementia friendly